muscbridge/PyDesigner/docs/source/docker/docker_neurodock_run.rst

     :code:`[OPTIONS]`, "docker options to use when running the container; common options are :code:`-it`, :code:`-v`, :code:`-d`"
-    :code:`IMAGE`, "image name to run; in this instance, this is :code:`dmri/neurodock`" :code:`[COMMAND]`, "specify which NeuroDock commands to run; these can be FSL, MRtrix3 or PyDesigner commands" :code:`[ARG]`, "arguments for :code:`[COMMAND]`"
+    :code:`IMAGE`, "image name to run; in this instance, this is :code:`dmri/neurodock`" :code:`[COMMAND]`, "specify which NeuroDock commands to run; these can be FSL, MRtrix3 or pyDKE commands" :code:`[ARG]`, "arguments for :code:`[COMMAND]`"